phoenix-alpha-community/emoji-role-dm-python/README.md

 > EMOJI...-...@ROLE
 ```
 With `EMOJI` being a reaction emoji, `@ROLE` being a role mention and `...`
-being any character except for a linebreak.
+being any stream of characters except for a linebreak or role mention.
 The quote character (`>`) and the single dash (`-`) are mandatory.

 Example: